Vice President Global Business Environment

 David Hone works for Shell International Ltd. and is the Chief Climate Change Adviser in the Shell Scenarios Team.
 He joined Shell in 1980 after graduating as a chemical engineer from the University of Adelaide, Australia.
 He has worked in refinery technology, oil trading and shipping for Shell.

 David is a board member of the International Emissions Trading Association and was its Chairman from 2011-13.
 He is a board member of the Center for Climate and Energy Solutions in Washington, USA, and the Global Carbon Capture and Storage Institute in Melbourne, Australia.

 David posts regularly on his energy and climate change blog and contributes to The Energy Collective, a US-based blog.
 He has also written a book on climate change, “Putting the Genie Back: Solving the Climate and Energy Dilemma”.

-Cho advises on political trends and political risk.
+Geraldine advises on political trends and political risk.
 She leads the external environment assessments for Shell’s country reviews.
 She also leads, builds and develops country and global scenarios internally for Shell and in collaboration externally with academic, public and private organisations.

 Peter is Shell’s Chief Energy Advisor.
 His team is responsible for worldwide energy analysis and long-term global energy scenarios, and advises Shell companies on issues such as pricing, global supply and demand, regulations, energy policy, markets and industry structure.